MrMelon54/ktane-iconic/README.md

 # Iconic

-All modules up to _The Board Walk_ chronologically on the [Repository of Manual Pages](https://ktane.timwi.de/) are supported by Iconic.
+All modules up to _Colored Hexabuttons 2_ chronologically on the [Repository of Manual Pages](https://ktane.timwi.de/) are supported by Iconic.